gianfaye/gianfaye-jekyll/_posts/2014-09-01-marvel-geek-culture-the-new-cool.md

-title : "Marvel made Geek Culture The New Cool" tagline : category : blog tags : [featured,Marvel,geek culture,gaming,online,comics,films,geekery,guest post]
+title : "Marvel made Geek Culture The New Cool" tagline : category : blog tags : [Marvel,geek culture,gaming,online,comics,films,geekery,guest post]
 ---
 {% include JB/setup %}

+*This is a guest post.*

 There was once a time when **geek culture** was sneered at by the so-called *uber cool cliques* or hipsters of this generation.
 But in true hipster fashion, such a sub-genre becomes ultimately cool; as they traverse the most debated topics and put their own spin on such trends.
 Now, as geek culture becomes a more accepted fascination of niche subjects, it nestles quite comfortably among pop culture references.